 Jim Crow laws were state and local laws that enforced racial segregation in the Southern states from the 1870s into the 1960s.
-These laws were enacted after the Reconstruction period following the Civil War by white Democratic-dominated state legislatures, that mandated racial segregation in all public facilities.
+These laws were enacted after the Reconstruction period following the Civil War by white Democratic-dominated state legislatures that mandated racial segregation in all public facilities.

-President Andrew Johnson, who assumed the presidency after Abraham Lincoln was killed, favored readmitting the Southern states as quickly as possible into the Union and appointed Union military governors who held complete power in the former Confederate states until new civilian governments could be organized.
+President Andrew Johnson, who assumed the presidency after Abraham Lincoln was killed, favored readmitting the Southern states as quickly as possible into the Union and appointed Union military governors who held full power in the former Confederate states until new civilian governments could be organized.
 Johnson was also a firm supporter of states’ rights.
 In the meantime, White Southerners resented being ruled by Union military governors and Freedmen’s Bureau officials and sought to restore self-rule.
-During the summer and fall of 1865, most of the old Confederate states held constitutional conventions, which permitted only white men to vote or participate in the framing of the new state governments.
-The new state legislatures began to pass laws, known as “Black Codes,” limiting the freedom of African Americans, including the denial of voting, serving on juries, traveling freely, or working in occupations of their choice.
+During the summer and fall of 1865, most old Confederate states held constitutional conventions, which permitted only white men to vote or participate in framing the new state governments.
+The new state legislatures began to pass laws known as “Black Codes,” limiting the freedom of African Americans, including the denial of voting, serving on juries, traveling freely, or working in occupations of their choice.

 An editorial in the Macon, Georgia, Daily Telegraph reflected the widely held opinion of the white South at this time: “There is such a radical difference in the mental and moral [nature] of the white and black race, that it would be impossible to secure order in a mixed community by the same [law].”

 The Black Codes in Mississippi and South Carolina in 1865 provoked protests among many Northerners, who accused the Southern whites of trying to restore slavery.
 As a result, Congress refused to seat Southerners elected under the new state constitutions.